 Men older than 45 years of age and women older than 55 years of age (or who have gone through menopause) are at greater risk for heart disease.
 Also, the rates of heart attack over the last 20 years have been increasing for women 35 to 54 years of age.
 Although you can’t do much about your age, you can affect many of the other risk factors listed below.

 You can’t change your family history.
 But it is important for you to know what “runs in the family” and to tell your doctor.
 Talk to your parents, grandparents, siblings, aunts and uncles about who in your family has had a heart attack, stroke or other serious health problem.
 With this information, your doctor can recommend the best kinds of screening tests and preventive treatments.

 If your blood pressure is high, losing weight, exercising, not smoking and, in some cases, cutting down on sodium (salt) and alcohol will help.
-Some people may also need to take medicine to control their blood pressure.
+Many people may also need to take medicine to control their blood pressure.

 Quitting is the single best change you can make for your health.
 Talk to your family doctor about how to quit and stay tobacco-free.
 If you live with a smoker, breathing his or her smoke can also affect your health.
 Encourage the smoker to quit.